 - Not receiving a referral to a specialist

 - Uncommunicated test results

 Patients whose delayed diagnosis ended in discovery of stage 3 or 4 prostate cancer are even more likely to qualify.
 Such patients likely lost the option of proper, timely treatment capable of prolonging or saving their lives.
 In cases where the patient dies, their surviving family members may be able to file a wrongful death lawsuit.

 How Much Will I Receive from a Medical Malpractice Lawsuit?

 Patients and their loved ones have received thousands to millions of dollars in settlements and verdicts as a result of pain, suffering, wrongful death and other factors after a misdiagnosis of prostate cancer.
 Ultimately, the types and amount of compensation a person receives for a cancer misdiagnosis lawsuit will depend on the individual case.
-The best way to find answers to questions regarding your specific case is to seek a consultation with a reputable law firm.

 How Much Does a Prostate Cancer Misdiagnosis Lawsuit Cost?